 During the early 20th century Paris was a center of intellectual activity for writers and artists of the Harlem Renaissance as well as Caribbean and African thinkers.
 This course will examine the international elements of the Harlem Renaissance, addressing themes such as Jazz Age Paris, the Pan-African congress, Negritude and Garveyism.
 Readings will include works by and about figures such as W.E.B.
 Du Bois, Langston Hughes, Josephine Baker and Léopold Senghor.

-Lauren Brown (Core)
+Lauren Brown (Core Program)

 CSP 62.
 THE PRISON INDUSTRIAL COMPLEX.